-Jorge said, “Well dang.
+Jorge said, “Well, dang.
 Can we at least go out on a date so you can get to know me?
 There are exceptions to the rule.”
 The date never happened.

 • A young woman who had moved from Detroit.
-She was pretty in her profile pic, but how she looked in the video chat compared to her profile pic were quite different.
+She was pretty in her profile pic, but how she looked in the video chat compared to her profile pic was quite different.
 “I didn’t get a good vibe from the young woman, but she invited me to her house, and I went.
 She lived on the rough side of town.
 As we talked, she kept the room uncomfortably dark.”
 They never went out again.

 “I’m like, Well, that’s crazy.”